 Mistake #1 When Planning a Trip to Jordan is Not Budgeting Properly

-Jordan is a very expensive country compared to its neighbors.
+One of the uncommon facts about Jordan is that it is a very expensive country compared to its neighbours.
 It is similar in price to Israel, less expensive than Western Europe, but more expensive than Eastern Europe or Egypt.
 Jordan’s official currency is the Jordanian Dinar (JOD) and is often spoke as “JD” or “Dinar”

 1 USD = 1 EUR = 0.71 JOD